Sign Up

 Definitions

-This definition includes many forms of offensive behavior and gender-based harassment of a person of the same sex as the harasser.
-The following is a partial list of prohibited behavior:
+This definition includes many forms of offensive behavior and gender-based harassment.
+The following is a partial list of prohibited behaviors:

 • Verbal conduct: making or using derogatory comments, epithets, slurs, and jokes.
-Verbal sexual abuse, graphic verbal commentaries about an individual's body, and sexually degrading words are used to describe an individual.
+Verbal sexual abuse, graphic verbal commentaries about an individual's body

-• Physical conduct: touching, assault, impeding, or blocking movements and offering employment benefits in exchange for sexual favors.
+• Physical conduct: inappropriate touching, assault, impeding, or blocking movements and offering employment benefits in exchange for sexual favors

-• Making or threatening retaliatory action after receiving a negative response to sexual advances (CDFHD), 2020) (CDFHD, 2020).
+• Making or threatening retaliatory action after receiving a negative response to sexual advances (California Civil Rights Department, 2022b)

 The harassment must be severe or pervasive to be unlawful.
-That means that it alters the conditions of your employment and creates an abusive work environment.
-A single act of harassment may be sufficiently severe to be unlawful (CDFHD, 2020).
+That means that it alters the conditions of one’s employment and creates an abusive or hostile work environment.
+A single act of harassment may be sufficiently severe to be unlawful (California Civil Rights Department, 2023a).
+An example of an illegal single act could be rape or sexual assault.

 The definition of abusive conduct is when an employer or employee in the workplace acts with malice that a reasonable person would find: